robohydra/robohydra/documentation/next/plugins/index.md

   more information).

-The `getBodyParts` function must return an object with the following optional properties (note that for a plugin with zero heads and zero tests is not valid):
+The `getBodyParts` function must return an object with the following optional properties:

 * `heads`: an *array* of `RoboHydraHead` objects.
-* `tests`: an *object* with test names as properties, and an object as values.
+* `scenarios`: an *object* with scenario names as properties, and objects as values.

-### Defining tests
+### Defining scenarios

-Tests define interesting scenarios that allow you to reproduce certain situations or bugs in your clients.
+Scenarios define interesting server behaviours that allow you to reproduce certain situations or bugs in your clients.
 They are a collection of heads that, together, define that scenario.
-Each test in an object with the following properties:
+Each scenario is an object with the following properties:

-* `instructions` (optional): a *string* explaining what are the steps to execute the test.
-If present, it will be shown when activating the test in the web interface.
+* `instructions` (optional): a *string* explaining what are the steps to use the scenario (eg. how to execute a client test).
+If present, it will be shown when activating the scenario in the web interface.
-* `heads`: an *array* of heads that will be activated when the test is running.
+* `heads`: an *array* of heads that will be activated when the scenario is running.

 ### The "assert" module